top of page

 Transcripts

-You will need to submit your Algoma High School transcripts.
+You will need to submit your current Algoma High School transcript.
 If you need help, please see the office for assistance.

 Letters of Recommendation

-You need one letter from an Algoma teacher OR community member AND an additional reference letter from a person who is a non-relative (for a total of two reference letters).
+You need one letter from a representative of the Algoma School District (ie. teacher or guidance counselor) AND an additional reference letter from a person who is a non-relative (for a total of two reference letters).

 Documents from Post-Secondary